cran-task-views/ModelDeployment/README.md

   - The [mleap](https://cran.r-project.org/package=mleap) package is a
     [sparklyr](https://cran.r-project.org/package=sparklyr) extension that provides
     an interface to [MLeap](https://github.com/combust/mleap).
 MLeap is
-    an open source library that enables the persistence of Spark ML pipelines and subsequent deployment in any Java-enabled device or service.
+    an open source library that enables the persistence of [Apache Spark](https://spark.apache.org/) ML pipelines and subsequent
+    deployment in any Java-enabled device or service.
 At runtime, in addition to the serialized model file, the dependencies are a Java Virtual Machine (JVM) and the MLeap Runtime, and a Spark cluster is not required.

 **Deployment through Cloud/Server**